jimmoffitt/developer_advocate.blog/BuildingDMNotificationDemo.md

 ## Demo Design <a id="design" class="tall">&nbsp;</a>

 For this tutorial, a more specific user-story goes like:

    _"I would like to receive a Twitter Direct Message if there are official flood-related Tweets within my area of internet"_

 In 2016 the USGS Water Science Center launched two autonomus Twitter accounts that broadcast Tweets when any of ~750 sites around Texas record potential and current flood conditions.

-You can read more about this system at https://blog.twitter.com/2016/using-twitter-as-a-go-to-communication-channel-during-severe-weather-events
+You can read more about this system at https://blog.twitter.com/2016/using-twitter-as-a-go-to-communication-channel-during-severe-weather-events.
+Each Tweet is geo-tagged with an exact location (long/lat point).